Skip to content

 Important Notice

-This article is for informational purposes only.
-Elimination diets should be conducted under veterinary supervision.
-Consult a veterinary dermatologist for complex allergy cases.
+This article is for informational purposes only and is not a substitute for veterinary advice.
+Elimination diets should always be conducted under veterinary supervision.
+Consult a veterinary dermatologist for complex or refractory allergy cases.

 Frequently Asked Questions